How to update your catalog data

 Dictionary field update

-This partial item updates method allows you to partially update dictionary fields on a Catalog source item.
+You can use the partial item updates method to partially update dictionary fields on a Catalog source item.
 When performing this update, if the dictionary field to update doesn’t exist, the field will be added as a single-item dictionary.
-The examples below demonstrate how to update dictionary fields for items of the product catalog object.
+The following examples show how to update dictionary fields for items of the product catalog object.
 However, this method is applicable to any other catalog object type, such as variants or availability.

 Important

-Caution should be exercised when sending multiple updates targeting the same dictionary field in rapid succession through distinct HTTP calls.
+You should exercise caution when using distinct HTTP calls to send multiple updates targeting the same dictionary field in rapid succession.
 If an update to apply is received, and is older than the most recently applied update, the system will ignore the older message.
 This emphasizes the importance of ensuring proper order and sequencing when sending updates to prevent unintentional data inconsistencies.

-Consider this initial product metadata that contains dictionary field key-value pairs of types of ice-cream and their respective SKUs:
+Consider this initial product metadata.
+It contains dictionary field key-value pairs of types of ice-cream and their respective unique identifiers:

 {